kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/external_clusters/_index.en.md

 If you delete the cluster from the provider, the state in KKP will be shown as `Deleting`.
 ![External Cluster Delete State](/img/kubermatic/v2.20/tutorials/external_clusters/delete_status.png "External Cluster Delete State")

-You can `Disconnect` the deleted cluster by clicking on the disconnect icon next to the cluster you want to disconnect, which will delete KKP cluster object for this cluster.
+You can `Disconnect` the deleted cluster by clicking on the disconnect icon next to the cluster you want to disconnect, which will delete internal cluster object in KKP.

 ![Disconnect Deleted External Cluster](/img/kubermatic/v2.20/tutorials/external_clusters/disconnect_deleted_cluster.png "Disconnect Deleted External Cluster")